SystemsApproach/tcpcc/design.rst

 TCP uses window-based mechanism to implement flow control, so the design decision for TCP congestion control seems obvious.
-And in fact, many of the congestion-control mechanisms described in this book are window-based.
-But is also possible for a congestion control mechanism to compute the rate at which the network is able to deliver packets based on implicit or explicit feedback, and to pace the transmission of packets accordingly.
-Observed rate is just the number of bytes delivered over some time period, such as a window's worth of data in one RTT.
-We will see example mechanims do exactly that in later chapters.
+And in fact, the congestion-control mechanisms described in Chapter 4 are centered around an algorithm for computing a *congestion window*, where the sender is throttled by whichever is lesser: the advertized window or the computed congestion window.
+But is also possible for a congestion control mechanism to compute the rate at which the network is able to deliver packets, and to pace transmissions accordingly.
+The observed rate is just the number of bytes delivered over some time period, such as the measured RTT.
+We will see example mechanims do exactly that in Chapter 5.

 Control-based versus Avoidance-based
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The final implementation choice we draw attention to somewhat subtle.
-The challenge is for the the end-host, based on feedback, to compute
+The challenge is for the the end-host, based on feedback and
-how much capacity is available in the network, and throttle its
+observations, to compute how much capacity is available in the
-sending rate accordingly.
-There are two general strategies for doing
+network, and throttle its sending rate accordingly.
+There are two
-this: an aggresive approach that purposely causes packet loss and then
+general strategies for doing this: an aggresive approach that
+purposely causes packet loss and then responds to it, and a
-responds to it, and a conservative approach that tries to detect the
+conservative approach that tries to detect the onset of queue build-up
-onset of router queues building up and slowing down before the queues
-actually overflow.
-We narrowly refer to the mechanisms of the first
+and slows down before they actually overflow.
+We refer to the
-type as *congestion-based*, and we refer to mechanisms of the second
+mechanisms of the first type as *control-based*, and we refer to
-type as *avoidance-based*.
+mechanisms of the second type as *avoidance-based*.

 This distinction is often overlooked—and the term "congestion control"
 is used generically to refer to both—but our take is that the
 distinction represents and important difference, and so we will call
 it out when appropriate.
 Admittedly, we will also fall back to the
 generic use of "congestion control" when the distinction is not
-critical to the discussion, but we will say "congestion-based" when
+critical to the discussion, but we will say "control-based" or
-the distinction is relevant.
+"avoidance-based" when the distinction is relevant.

 3.2 Evaluation Criteria
 -----------------------

-..
-	Other quantitative measures?
-Stability, Persistent Queues?

 Having identified the set of design decisions that go into crafting a
 congestion-control mechanism, the next question is whether any given